-Your roof is your home’s first line of defense against harsh weather, storms, and extreme temperatures.
-You can keep your roof in fighting shape by having it inspected when you should.
+Your roof is your home’s first defense against harsh weather, storms, and extreme temperatures.
+You can keep your roof in fighting shape by having it inspected.
+But what does a roof inspection entail, why is it important, and how often do you need one?

 What is a Roof Inspection?

-A roof inspection can be done when you’re making an insurance claim, planning to buy a house, or as a standard part of a home’s maintenance plan.
+A roof inspection can be done when making an insurance claim, planning to buy a house, or as a standard part of a home’s maintenance plan.

 How Thorough is a Roof Inspection?